yizhong1998/Homework1/README.md

 ### System Architecture
 ![Overview](www/hw1.png)

+# The Rules:
+You'll be downloading this repository, finishing the system by writing in yoru own code, and pushing the finished project up to your GitHub repo by the due date.

+It is important that you **do not push or publish any of your code before the assignment is due**.
+If you finish early, simply email the TA or the Instructor and we'll be happy to grade it for you as soon as we are able.

 # Instructions

-## 0. Clone this repo to your own computer.
+## 0. Clone or Download the repo and set up your project.
-**Do not push or publish any of your code until the assignment is due**.
-It's important that your fork is private to keep your code confidential until everyone has turned in the assignment.
-Firstly, you need to fork the repo on your own account.
-Secondly, open the project on your own acoount on github and clone it.
-You need to click 'code'(next to the 'add file' bottom), and copy the address under 'HTTPS'.
+1. You can either [clone the project in PyCharm](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html) or download the repo to your computer as a .zip.
+Either way, just get the files onto your machine.
-Thirdly, open pycharm and click 'Get from VSC' and paste the address at url.
-You'll get all things on your pycharm.
-Once you've cloned to your computer, open the main project folder in PyCharm and complete the following:
+2. Once you've cloned to your computer, open the main project folder in PyCharm.
-* You will need to add a virtual environment for this project.
+3. You will need to add a virtual environment for this project.
 Do this by clicking on the "Python" version text at the lower-right hand side of your screen (below), and add a virtual environment (Python 3.9) using "add interpereter".
 This should add a 'venv' directory to your project.

   ![interpreter click](www/click_for_interpreter.png)

-* Use pip (Terminal, not Python Console) to install the modules: *dash*, *plotly*, *pandas* and *ib_insync*.
+4. Use pip (Terminal, not Python Console) to install the modules: *dash*, *plotly*, *pandas* and *ib_insync*.

 ## 1. Confirm your setup
 After you open this project in PyCharm, you should be able to do the following to confirm your setup is working: